dtcenter/MET/met/docs/Users_Guide/stat-analysis.rst

 CBS Index
 ~~~~~~~~~

 The "cbs_index" job is a special case of the "ss_index" job, described in :numref:`StA_Skill-Score-Index`.
 The CBS Index is a weighted average of 40 skill scores of RMSE statistics for mean sea level pressure, height, and wind speed at multiple levels computed over the northern hemisphere, southern hemisphere and the tropics.
-The variables, levels, lead times, and regions included in the index are shown in :numref:`compute_CBS_Index` and are defined by a default Stat-Analysis configuration file.
+The variables, levels, lead times, and regions included in the index are listed in :numref:`compute_CBS_Index` and are defined by the default "STATAnalysisConfig_CBS_Index" configuration file.
 The partial sums (SL1L2 lines in the STAT output) for each of these variables for each level, lead time, and masking region must have been computed in a previous step.
 The Stat-Analysis tool then uses the weights in :numref:`compute_CBS_Index` to compute values for the CBS Index.

 .. _compute_CBS_Index: